Sham1ko/iu-project-cs/README.md

 - Previous results are never overwritten
 - You can compare different generations
 - All files for a generation are stored together in its version folder

+### Data Validation:

+Before generating a schedule, you can validate your data:

+1. Select option "2" in the menu
+2. The validator will check:
+   - **Teachers per Subject** - How many teachers can teach each subject
+   - **Subject Coverage** - Whether all subjects have at least one teacher
+   - **Teacher Workload Analysis** - If teachers have capacity for all classes
+   - **Class Requirements** - Whether each class can get all subjects
+   - **Potential Conflicts** - Bottlenecks like single-teacher subjects

+The validation report will show:
+- ✓ Green checkmarks for passed checks
+- ⚠ Yellow warnings for potential issues
+- ✗ Red X marks for critical problems

+**When to run validation:**
+- Before your first schedule generation
+- After adding or removing teachers
+- After changing subject assignments
+- When schedules have poor fitness scores

 ### Output File Format: